Where To Buy

 Day’s Ridden 50+

 This binding is summed up best as comfortable, soft and playful.
-There is a forgiving flex and an incredibly comfortable ride.
-The price is pretty high but you get such a great feeling from these that its almost worth it.
+There are a forgiving flex and an incredibly comfortable ride.
+The price is pretty high but you get such a great feeling from these that it’s almost worth it.
 It’s hard to talk about these bindings after all those days on em but it must be a compliment to the bindings as they don’t stand out.
 They let you feel the board.

 Stiffness- These bindings are mid to soft flexing and perfect for about anything you want to do on the hill.
 You will see these on stiff freeride boards and soft park boards.